 Why does theme matter in storytelling?

 Okay but do I need a theme?
-Isn’t it enough to have a fun story and a loveable hero and a dastardly villain and a happily ever after at the end of it?
+Isn’t it enough to have a fun story and a lovable hero and a dastardly villain and a happily ever after at the end of it?

 Crafting a literary theme that resonates with readers on a deep, visceral level will help them feel connected to your characters and invested in what those characters are fighting for.
 A vibrant, engaging theme in a work of literature has the power to affect real change and make readers look at the world in a new way.